We're Your Well Pump, Water Heater & Water Softener Professionals!

 Maybe yes … or no.

-So will running water for hours in a row, such as filling a pool or watering grass.
-These pursuits can lower the underground water table which, if it drops too far, can cause the water-cooled pump to overheat.
+So will running water for hours at a time, such as filling a pool or watering grass.
+These activities can lower the underground water table which, if it goes down too far, can cause the water-cooled pump to overheat.

 Call Kelly James Service for Well Pump Service near Clyman Junction, WI